Keys to Negotiating a Used Car Trade In Value Last Updated On: November 30, 2016

 The Importance of a Clean Car

-For getting the best trade-in value of your present car or keeping your new cars value for many years, it is important to do some regular maintenance to protect your investment.
+For getting the best trade-in value of your present car or keeping the value of your new car for many years, it is important to do some regular maintenance to protect your investment.

 Protecting Your Car from Corrosion